joaquinbejar/DXlink/README.md

 ## dxlink

 `dxlink` is a Rust client library for the DXLink WebSocket protocol used by tastytrade for real-time market data.
-This library provides a clean and typesafe API for connecting to DXLink servers, subscribing to market events, and processing real-time market data.
+This library provides a clean and type-safe API for connecting to DXLink servers, subscribing to market events, and processing real-time market data.

 ### Features